PhysioLabXR/PhysioLabXRDocs/source/FixationDetection.rst

     data type to *uint8*.

 #.
-    Start the script and go to the *Stream Tab*, add the *gaze_processed_video* stream.
+    Start the script and go to the *Stream Tab*.
+Add the *gaze_processed_video* stream.
 Start this stream and similar to what we did for the original video, go to its options and set both its width and height to 400, image format to *bgr*, and channel format to *channel first*.

 Now you should see the processed video in the *Stream Tab*, with the gaze indicator showing where the participant is looking at.
-The gaze indicate will turn red when a fixation is detected, and blue when the participant is not fixating.
+The gaze indicator will turn red when a fixation is detected, and blue when the participant is not fixating.

-It will be slightly delayed version of the original video, because the fixation detection algorithm needs to process the gaze data first.
+The video with fixation indicator will be a slightly delayed version of the original video, because the fixation detection algorithm needs to process the gaze data first.
 To better look at the videos, we can pop out all other streams except the original and processed videos, and look at them side by side.

 So there you have it, a real-time fixation detection pipeline that can be adapted to your applications.